 On the other hand, if you want to escape the country music but still want a big city offering great live music (at a much more affordable price, you can’t go wrong with Memphis.

 And, finally, if big city life just isn’t for you and what you care about is having solid walkability and having endless outdoor activities at your fingertips… then you need to head to Chattanooga for sure.

 Got it?
 Good.

 We’ve said it before and we will say it again.
 Tennessee is a great state and one certainly worth calling home.
 If you are interested in making a jump here, don’t hesitate to give us a call… we will get you all moved and settled in a jiffy.
 That’s kind of what we do here at Bellhops.

 By The Bellhops Team.

-We've made our choices for the top up-and-coming neighborhoods in Phoenix, AZ.
-Check them out here.
+We've done the research and made our choices on the top up-and-coming neighborhoods in Richmond.
+Enjoy.